Tracey Ullman Takes on New York

 Tracey Ullman Takes on New York is an HBO television special starring Tracey Ullman.
-The show was Ullman's first project for network and it led to the creation of the sketch comedy series Tracey Takes On...
+The show was Ullman's first project for the network, and it led to the creation of the sketch comedy series Tracey Takes On...

 Premise

 The Johnsons

 Visiting Wisconsin couple Penny and Gordon Johnson get separated in the Big Apple.
 After actress Linda Granger is hit by a bus, Penny takes over her role in Finian's Rainbow playing on Broadway.

 Family Reunion

-Fashion magazine editor Janie Pillsworth is reunited with the parents she disowned thanks to a colleague who is vying for her job.
+Fashion magazine editor Janie Pillsworth is reunited with the parents she disowned, thanks to a colleague who is vying for her job.

 The Rosenthal Affair

 Harry and Fern Rosenthal welcome their daughter's future in-laws to the city.
 Fern becomes jealous and suspicious of her future son-in-law's mother.